0 - 2.71

 Fish and Aquatic Life

 Unnamed, in the Shawano Lake Watershed, is a 2.71 mile river that falls in Shawano County.
-This river is managed for fishing and swimming and is currently not considered impaired.
+This river is managed for fishing and swimming and is currently considered impaired.

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.
 Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2018.
 See also the 'monitoring and projects' tab.